 (2) Nothing in subsection (1) authorises the investment of moneys if investment of the moneys is contrary to the terms or conditions of the instrument of appointment, the instrument creating the trust or any other instrument or order affecting the holding of the moneys by the Public Trustee.

-[Section 39C inserted by No. 9 of 2008 s.
+[Section 39C inserted: No. 9 of 2008 s.
 25(1).]

 39D.
 Power to invest, and restrictions on investment of, Fund moneys